maggieliuzzi/web_development/README.md

    npm start
    ```

-The React front-end runs on Port 3000.
-When the Express back-end is implemented, it will run on a different port.
+The React front-end runs on Port 3000, while the Express back-end runs on Port 3001.

+To work with the database, open Mongod using your preferred method and leave it running in the background.
+The recommended database location is inside the project folder at ./data/db as this is excluded by the .gitignore.